matanatkhalil/Voice-Controlled-Todo-App/README.md

 # Voice-Controlled Todo App
 A minimal to-do list web app that incorporates a basic assistive-tech element: voice-controlled task input.
 Users can add tasks by speaking, type if preferred, and manage tasks with simple, clear UI interactions.
+The app also includes keyboard-accessible control, which makes it usable for people who can’t rely on a mouse and instead interact through assistive devices such as switch controls, on-screen keyboards, or screen readers.

 ## Technologies Used
 - HTML